stanleyxu2005/dashing/README.md

-## [Dashing](https://github.com/stanleyxu2005/dashing) - Something beautiful inside and out
+## [Dashing](https://github.com/stanleyxu2005/dashing) - Something beautiful, inside and out

 [![npm version](https://badge.fury.io/js/dashing.svg)](http://badge.fury.io/js/dashing)

-Dashing is a set of assembled widgets based on Bootstrap and AngularJS.
+Dashing is a set of assembled widgets based on Bootstrap 3 and AngularJS 1.x.
+Making fancy dashboard can never be so easy, ever!

 **Let's make dashing widgets with a few line of code~**